|

 Definition:

-The Linea Dentata is the zipper-like boundary line between the anal channel
+The Linea Dentata is the zipper-like boundary layer between the

-and the final intestine (rectum).
-In this area, there are bag-like recesses
+anal channel and the large intestine (rectum).
+In this area, there are

-which called anal crypts and small bumps, called anal papils.
-Both tissues
+bag-like recesses which called anal crypts and small bumps, called anal

-Some times, the anal crypts may fill with pus and lead to the so-called
+the anal crypts may fill with pus and lead to the so-called cryptitis.
+The

-cryptitis.
-The papils however can become larger and will be called of
+papils however can become larger and will be called of hypertrophic anal

 Causes: